five-over-four/autoascii/README.md

 ### `charset`
 `charset` is an array of characters.
 They correspond to the different brightness levels you have available, and can be customised to any degree.
 For example, if you set `charset = [" ", "@"]`, your output ASCII art will only have two brightness levels, drawn with spaces and @-symbols.
 It goes from light to dark.
-## `n-greyscale`
-By default, the script uses a RMS (root-mean-square) function to convert the RGB value to a greyscale one.
-Using the function `n-greyscale`, you can get adjust the spread of greyscale values by increasing the value n (default 2).